ItsNotCam/Heater-Web-Client/README.md

 - **Asynchronous Websockets**: Asynchronous WebSockets ensure efficient real-time communication between the frontend and the Raspberry Pi.

 ## What I Learned
-Through my project, I developed proficiency in ReactJS, Typescript, and WebSockets in order to create this responsive web application with real-time communication capabilities.
+Throughout work on this project I broadened my understanding of ReactJS, Typescript, and WebSockets.
 Additionally, I gained hands-on experience in leveraging Raspberry Pi for IoT applications, enabling interactive real-world interactions with physical devices.